My finances, my projects, my life

 Starting a company: limited liability company or sole proprietorship?

-Compiled by myLIFE team myCOMPANY June 18, 2018 10657
+Compiled by myLIFE team myCOMPANY June 18, 2018 13081

 Tom is 34 years old.
 After 10 years as an employee, he decided to start his own business.
 The vision for his future business is clear, but legal matters much less so.
 What will his exact status be?
 Will he create a commercial company such as a Sàrl, or become self-employed as a sole trader?
-What do these statuses mean, and what exactly to they imply in legal, employment and tax terms?
+What do these statuses mean, and what do they imply in legal, employment and tax terms?

 Consider both legal and human resources aspects